Rodrigodd/Rodrigodd.github.io/_posts/2022-10-16-bf_compiler-part1.md

 ## Optimizing our interpreter

 We can optimize our interpreter in multiple ways.
-That could be done by making some micro optimization to out interpreter code, like replacing indexing by raw pointers, looking up at generated assembly for optimization opportunities, etc.
+That could be done by making some micro optimization to our interpreter code, like replacing indexing by raw pointers, looking up at generated assembly for optimization opportunities, etc.
 But before that, we have even greater optimization opportunities.